phdiep2003/s23-final-project-pacman/README.md

 # s23-final-project-pacman

-This project is the first programming project I have ever done at CMU.
+This project is the first programming project I have ever done at CMU 15-112.
 I will release another version of it anytime soon.

 To run, navigate to TP3v2.py.
 Make sure to install tk (instructed below)